-Infrequent or prolonged menstrual periods, excess hair growth, acne and obesity can all occur in women with polycystic ovary syndrome.
-In adolescents, infrequent or absent menstruation may signal the condition.
-In women past adolescence, difficulty becoming pregnant or unexplained weight gain may be the first sign.
+Infrequent or prolonged menstrual periods, excess hair growth, acne, and obesity can all occur in women with polycystic ovary syndrome.
+In adolescents, infrequent or absent menstruation may raise suspicion for the condition.

 The exact cause of polycystic ovary syndrome is unknown.
-Early diagnosis and treatment may reduce the risk of long-term complications, such as type 2 diabetes and heart disease.
+Early diagnosis and treatment along with weight loss may reduce the risk of long-term complications, such as type 2 diabetes and heart disease.

-- Menstrual abnormality.
+- Irregular periods.
 This is the most common characteristic.
-Examples of menstrual abnormality include menstrual intervals longer than 35 days; fewer than eight menstrual cycles a year; failure to menstruate for four months or longer; and prolonged periods that may be scant or heavy.
+Examples include menstrual intervals longer than 35 days; fewer than eight menstrual cycles a year; failure to menstruate for four months or longer; and prolonged periods that may be scant or heavy.

 When to see a doctor

-Doctors don't know the cause of polycystic ovary syndrome, but these factors likely play a role:
+Doctors don't know what causes polycystic ovary syndrome, but these factors may play a role:

 - Excess insulin.
 Insulin is the hormone produced in the pancreas that allows cells to use sugar (glucose) — your body's primary energy supply.
 If you have insulin resistance, your ability to use insulin effectively is impaired, and your pancreas has to secrete more insulin to make glucose available to cells.
 Excess insulin might also affect the ovaries by increasing androgen production, which may interfere with the ovaries' ability to ovulate.

 - Low-grade inflammation.
 Your body's white blood cells produce substances to fight infection in a response called inflammation.
-Eating certain foods can trigger an inflammatory response in some predisposed people.
-When this happens, white blood cells produce substances that can lead to insulin resistance and cholesterol accumulation in blood vessels (atherosclerosis).
-Atherosclerosis causes cardiovascular disease.
 Research has shown that women with PCOS have low-grade inflammation and that this type of low-grade inflammation stimulates polycystic ovaries to produce androgens.

 - Heredity.
 If your mother or sister has PCOS, you might have a greater chance of having it, too.
-Researchers also are looking into the possibility that mutated genes are linked to PCOS.
+Researchers also are looking into the possibility that certain genes are linked to PCOS.

-Having polycystic ovary syndrome makes the following conditions more likely, especially if obesity also is a factor:
+Having polycystic ovary syndrome may make the following conditions more likely, especially if obesity also is a factor: